nuagenetworks/nuage-metroae-config/README.md

 ## Listing Templates

-The templates that have been loaded into the Levistate tool can be listed with the following:
+The templates that have been loaded into the MetroAE config tool can be listed with the following:

-    levistate$ python levistate.py -tp sample/templates --list
+    $ python metroae_config.py -tp sample/templates --list

     Domain
     Enterprise